-And all the while on White Horse HillThe horse lay long andwan,The turf crawled and the fungus crept,And the littlesorrel, while all men slept,Unwrought the work of man.
+And all the while on White Horse Hill The horse lay long and wan, The turf crawled and the fungus crept, And the little sorrel, while all men slept, Unwrought the work of man.

-With velvet finger, velvet foot,The fierce soft mosses thenCrept on the large white commonwealAll folk had striven to strip andpeel,And the grass, like a great green witch's wheel,Unwoundthe toils of men.Unwound crownStood up in the pale purple skyOne turret of smoke likeivory;And the smoke changed and the wind went by,And theKing took London Town.And theAnd the
+With velvet finger, velvet foot, The fierce soft mosses then Crept on the large white commonweal All folk had striven to strip and peel, And the grass, like a great green witch's wheel, Unwound the toils of men.

-And clover and silent thistle throve, And buds burst silently, With little care for the Thames Valley Or what things there might be That away on the widening river, In the eastern plains for
+And clover and silent thistle throve, And buds burst silently, With little care for the Thames Valley Or what things there might be-- crown Stood up in the pale purple sky One turret of smoke like ivory; And the smoke changed and the wind went by, And the King took London Town.

+That away on the widening river, In the eastern plains for